Exhibit

 Luxembourg

 Apples and pinecones are traditional Christmas decorations in Luxembourg while red, white, and blue are the colors of the nation's flag.
 There is no Santa Claus in Luxembourg at Christmastime.
 However, St. Nicolas Day is celebrated on December 6.
 In the week before this date, children put their slippers in front of their bedroom doors, expecting them to be filled with a small gift by St. Nicolas during the night.
-On the eve of December 6, children place a plate on the kitchen or dining room table, which St. Nicolas fills with sweets and gifts overnight.
-St. Nicolas also pays visits to children in schools.
+On the eve of St. Nicolas Day, children leave a plate on the kitchen or dining room table overnight, which St. Nicolas fills with sweets and gifts.
+Most people put their trees up either on December 23 or 24 and keep them up until the first week in January.
+Some families attend midnight mass on Christmas Eve.
+Traditional foods include blood sausage (Traipen), mashed potatoes, applesauce, and mulled wine (Gluwain).

 Tree decorated by the Luxembourg Brotherhood of America.